 - Operate a dropshipping business where you are essentially the middleman in the sales process

-- Sell your own physical products through Print on Demand services or through Amazon FBA program
+- Sell your own physical products through Print on Demand services or through the Amazon FBA program

 To start an online business, you need the right mindset.
 These streets, even though are tough, can be rewarding to those who never stop showing up.

-This is where we make a pact, that no matter what happens, or how slow the business seem to be going, we shall always show up, and get some work done.
+This is where we make a pact, that no matter what happens, or how slow the business seems to be going, we shall always show up, and get some work done.

-Most entrepreneurs are made; it’s the lessons, the experiences, and the skills we acquire along the way that make us better.
+Most entrepreneurs are made; it’s the lessons, the experiences, and the skills we acquire along the way that makes us better.